Baton Rouge Burn Injury Lawyer

 Did you or a family member suffer a burn injury in Baton Rouge, LA?
 Severe burns can be shockingly painful–and expensive to treat.
 If you were injured due to someone else’s negligence, our experienced Baton Rouge burn injury lawyers at Palmintier Law Group can help.
 You may be entitled to compensation for medical bills, lost wages, and more.

-Our lawyers have over 80 years of experience in personal injury law, handling cases like car accidents, slip and fall accidents, Baton Rouge workplace accidents, Baton Rouge nursing home abuse, medical malpractice, wrongful death cases, and more.
+Our lawyers have over 80 years of combined experience in personal injury law, handling cases like car accidents, slip and fall accidents, Baton Rouge workplace accidents, Baton Rouge nursing home abuse, medical malpractice, wrongful death cases, and more.
 We stand up to big insurance companies with deep pockets on a daily basis–and we’ve helped our injured clients recover over $1 billion in settlements and verdicts over the years.
+Our firm is also peer-recognized by Martindale-Hubbard for our exemplary client advocacy and representation.

 You can benefit from our experience, too.
 Just contact our law offices in Baton Rouge, Louisiana, or call 225-401-6962 to schedule a free consultation today.